Ääntäminen

 - (intransitive, computing) To produce an abstraction, usually by refactoring existing code.
 Generally used with "out".

-- An abridgement or summary.
+- An abridgement or summary of a longer publication.

 - Concentrated essence of a product.